Frequently Asked Questions

 Monthly giving is easy.

 Click the ‘Donate’ button at the top-left corner of your screen.
-Simply check the box below the gift amount to indicate you would like your gift to be processed each month and complete the form.
+Select the donate button on the page.
+In the popup window, select the recurring and gift amount buttons and the subsequent frequency and gift duration dropdowns to indicate you would like your gift to be processed each month and complete the form.
 Once the form is submitted, the monthly gift will be processed automatically with the credit card information you have provided.

 For recurring gifts, when will my credit card first be charged?